-Our practices regarding sharing information with parents have also not changed when counseling is delivered online.
-Sometimes parent(s) or guardian(s) are interested in a student's counseling progress and may want to speak with the counselor.
-Except as described above, information about what is discussed confidentially with students is only shared with parents in consultation with the student and in the student's best interests.
-This is to ensure that any disclosures do not harm the ongoing trust relationship between the counselor and the student.
+Practices regarding sharing information with parents should not change when counselling is delivered online.
+Sometimes parent(s) or guardian(s) are interested in a student's counselling progress and may want to speak with the counsellor.
+Except as described above, information about what is discussed confidentially with students should only be shared with parents in consultation with the student and should be in the student's best interests.
+This is to ensure that any disclosures do not harm the ongoing trust relationship between the counsellor and the student.